ALKALiKong233/ALKALiKong233/README.md

 ## 👋 Hi there

-- You can call me ALKALiKong or 阿狸, a senior high school student from China.
+- You can call me ALKALiKong or 阿狸, a university student from China.
 - Minecraft Gamer & Noob in Everything

 ## 🤔 Currently doing

 - Learning in university
+- Learning Vue, Algorithm and something fun
 - Maintaining a minecraft server

 ## 💻 Working environment